Lockheed Martin F-22 Raptor: Production termination

 After production ended, F-22 tooling and associated documentation were retained and mothballed at the Sierra Army Depot to support repairs and maintenance throughout the fleet life cycle, as well as the possibility of a production restart or a Service Life Extension Program (SLEP).
-The Marietta plant space was repurposed to support the C-130J and F-35, while engineering work for sustainment and upgrades continued at Fort Worth, Texas and Palmdale, California.
-The curtailed F-22 production forced the USAF to extend the service of 179 F-15C/Ds to 2026—well beyond its planned retirement—to maintain adequate air superiority fighter numbers.
+The Marietta plant space was repurposed to support the C-130J and F-35, while engineering work for sustainment and upgrades continued at Fort Worth, Texas, and Palmdale, California.
+The curtailed F-22 production forced the USAF to extend the service of 179 F-15C/Ds to the late 2020s—well beyond its planned retirement—to maintain adequate air superiority fighter numbers.

 In April 2016, Congress directed the USAF to conduct a cost study and assessment associated with resuming production of the F-22, citing advancing threats from Russia and China.
 On 9 June 2017, the USAF submitted their report stating they had no plans to restart the F-22 production line due to cost-prohibitive economic and logistical challenges; it estimated it would cost approximately $50 billion to procure 194 additional F-22s at a cost of $206–216 million per aircraft, including approximately $9.9 billion for non-recurring start-up costs and $40.4 billion for acquisition with the first delivery in the mid-to-late 2020s.
 The long gap since the end of production meant hiring new workers, sourcing replacement vendors, and finding new plant space, contributing to the high start-up costs and lead times.
 The USAF believed that the funding would be better invested in its next-generation Air Superiority 2030 effort, which evolved into the Next Generation Air Dominance (NGAD).
 Starting in 2019, to replace its aging F-15C/D still remaining in inventory, the USAF procured a number of new-build F-15EX, which minimized start-up costs by using an active export production line.

 Modernization and upgrades

-The F-22 and its subsystems were designed to be upgraded over its life cycle via numbered Increments (Note: Increments were originally called "Spirals".) and Operational Flight Program (OFP) updates in anticipation for technological advances and evolving threats, although this initially proved difficult and costly due to the highly integrated avionics systems architecture.
+The F-22 and its subsystems were designed to be upgraded over its life cycle via numbered Increments (Note: Increments were originally called "Spirals".) and Operational Flight Program (OFP) updates in anticipation of technological advances and evolving threats, although this initially proved difficult and costly due to the highly integrated avionics systems architecture.
 Amid debates over the airplane's relevance in asymmetric counterinsurgency warfare, the first upgrades primarily focused on ground attack, or strike capabilities.
-Joint Direct Attack Munitions (JDAM) employment was added with Increment 2 in 2005 and Small Diameter Bomb (SDB) was integrated with 3.1 in 2011; the improved AN/APG-77(V)1 radar, which incorporates air-to-ground modes, was certified in March 2007 and fitted on airframes from Lot 5 onward.
+Joint Direct Attack Munitions (JDAM) employment was added with Increment 2 in 2005, and Small Diameter Bomb (SDB) was integrated with 3.1 in 2011; the improved AN/APG-77(V)1 radar, which incorporates air-to-ground modes, was certified in March 2007 and fitted on airframes from Lot 5 onward.
 (Note: Increment 3.1 also incorporated synthetic aperture radar (SAR) mapping, radio emitter direction finding, and electronic attack.)
 To address oxygen deprivation issues, F-22s were fitted with an automatic backup oxygen system (ABOS) and modified life support system starting in 2012.